graphhopper/jsprit/README.md

 [GeoTools - Quickstart](http://docs.geotools.org/latest/userguide/tutorial/quickstart/index.html)

 Here you learn to setup the Java environment with your preferred IDE as well as to use Maven to easily integrate external libraries in your project.
-After installing Java and your IDE, you find there a subsection 'Adding Jars to your Project'.
-Here you can copy/paste the above jsprit releases/snapshots to your pom.xml instead of the GeoTools-artifacts.
+After installing the Java Developmnet Kit and your IDE, you find there a subsection called 'Adding Jars to your Project'.
+Just copy/paste the above jsprit releases/snapshots to your pom.xml instead of the GeoTools-artifacts.

 ##About
 The jsprit-project is created and maintained by Stefan Schröder.
 It is motivated by two issues.